Fax & Email Guidelines

 - Note: The most commonly available file format for email attachments is Portable Document Format (PDF).

-Our Electronic Transmission Service (ETS) allows election officials to transmit and receive election materials via toll-free fax to/from Service members, their eligible family members and overseas citizens.
-ETS also provides an email-to-fax conversion when the voter only has email.
+Our DoD Fax Service allows election officials to transmit and receive election materials via toll-free fax to/from Service members, their eligible family members and overseas citizens.